klimeryk/recalendar/README.md

 ## Features

  - Optimized for the [ReMarkable 2 tablet](https://remarkable.com/store/remarkable-2) (should work with version 1 as well) to use the full space available and minimize screen refreshes.
+ - No hacks needed - the generated PDF is a normal file, with links, etc. that you can simply upload normally to your tablet.
  - Heavy use of links to allow quick and easy navigation.
  - Lots of easy configuration options to tailor the calendar to your needs - plus access to the source code for even more advanced customization.
  - Easily switch to any locale supported by PHP.